 External audits are normally done by certified auditors.
-The external audits by FSC since 2011 have showed no significant non compliance in relation to the four principles related to labour.
+The FSC external audits since 2011 to date, showed no significant non compliance in relation to the four principles related to labour.

-The company uses a corrective action request (CAR) system to document non-compliance, communicate it to the concerned party, monitor implementation and close out CARs when compliance is adhered to.
+The company uses a corrective action request (CAR) system to document non-compliance, communicate it to the concerned party, monitor implementation and close out CAR when compliance is adhered to.